jeffstieler/atlas-help/packer/builds/starting.html.md

 ### Packer Push

 Packer `push` is a [Packer command](https://packer.io/docs/command-line/push.html) that packages and uploads a Packer template and directory to Atlas.
-This then starts a build in Atlas, which performs `packer build` against the uploaded template and packaged directory.
+This then creates a build in Atlas, which performs `packer build` against the uploaded template and packaged directory.